 As a private and independent school, Lycée International Winston Churchill is overseen by a Board of Governors whose roles and duties are prescribed by British law and good practice guidelines set by NAIS (National Association of Independent Schools).
 Board members volunteer their time, are not compensated, claim no expenses, and do not receive any financial benefit from the school.

 Fiduciary responsibility rests with the Board of Governors as they are responsible for the overall stewardship of the school, including establishing the school’s direction and priorities (its strategic development) and overseeing its financial and administrative functions.
-The Governors work closely with the Head of School to ensure the overall success of the school.
-The day-to-day running of the Lycée is the responsibility of the Head of School and the Leadership Team.
+The Governors are responsible for the evaluation and the recruitment of the Head of School.
+They work closely with the Head of School to ensure the overall success of the school.
+The day-to-day running of the Lycée is the responsibility of the Head of School with the support of the Senior Leadership Team.

-The Board is comprised of 10 Governors from various community stakeholder groups, including current parents.
+The Board is composed of 10 Governors from various community stakeholder groups.
 Board members are selected based on their capability to dedicate time and energy to the school, their representation of school and community stakeholders, and the match between their skills and resources and those needed for effective governance of the school, including expertise in education, facilities development, finance, fundraising, human resources, information technology and law.
+Some of them are also parents of current students.
 The Board holds five to six full board meetings during the school year and more than 20 committee meetings.
 Special meetings are also organised as and when required.
 In addition to Development, Finance, Health & Safety, Governance, Safeguarding, Communications and Curriculum Committees, ad hoc committees may be formed at the Board’s discretion.